Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 Done?
 Wonderful.

 In the rest of this chapter, we're going to take a deeper look into all the config files that came with our boilerplate.
-Ff you don't care about that right now, you should jump straight to [the meat](#the-meat-start).
+If you don't care about that right now, you should jump straight to [the meat](#the-meat-start).

 ## What's in the environment